YottaDB/YDBDoc/MessageRecovery/errors.rst

 Runtime Error: This indicates that the number of variable names specified in a SimpleAPI call (identified in the message text) exceeds the maximum number of allowed variable names (also identified in the message text).

-Action: Retry the SimpleAPI call with a fewer number of variable names specified.
+Action: Retry the SimpleAPI call with fewer variable names specified.

 ---------------------
 NAMEEXPECTED